-You should wait six to eight weeks before thinking about any weight loss or making major changes to your diet.
+You should wait 6 to 8 weeks before thinking about any weight loss or making major changes to your diet.
 If you have any concerns about your weight or your diet, talk to your GP.

-The 'eatwell plate', discussed on the following pages, should help you plan a balanced diet that is low in saturated fat (fat found in animal products).
+'The Eatwell Guide', discussed on the following pages, should help you plan a balanced diet that is low in saturated fat (fat found in animal products).